Choline in Pregnancy: How Much You Need and Best Food Sources

 Pregnancy is full of questions and sometimes worries, especially when it comes to nutrition.
 You’re not alone in wanting to do the best for your baby while taking care of yourself.
 That’s why evidence-based nutrition matters so much.

-Choline is one of those nutrients that quietly supports your baby’s brain and your own health.
-Whether you’re enjoying eggs for breakfast or adding a scoop of Daily Dose Greens to your smoothie, every little bit helps build a stronger foundation.
+Choline is one of those nutrients that quietly supports your baby’s brain development and your own health.
+Whether you’re enjoying eggs for breakfast or adding a scoop of Daily Dose Greens to your smoothie, every little bit helps build a stronger nutritional foundation.

 Ready to support your pregnancy nutrition naturally?
 Explore Daily Dose Greens, formulated by an RN and mom of five, specifically for mothers at every stage.
 It’s more than a product; it’s a community of support designed with you in mind.